polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Overview

 In this exercise, you will configure the SAP NetWeaver application servers.
 You will start by installing Microsoft ODBC Driver for SQL Server on s03-di-0 and s03-di-1 Azure VMs.
 Next, you will use SAP Software Provisioning Manager to install the Primary Application Server (PAS) instance on s03-di-0 and follow with the installation of an Additional Application Server (AAS) instance on s03-di-1.
 In addition, you will install SAP Enhanced Monitoring Extension for SAP on Azure VMs included in your SAP deployment.
-Optionally, you might want to also consider disabling Internet Explorer by following these instructions: <https://support.microsoft.com/en-us/help/4013567/how-to-disable-internet-explorer-on-windows>.
+Optionally, you might want to also consider disabling Internet Explorer by following instructions available at <https://support.microsoft.com/en-us/help/4013567/how-to-disable-internet-explorer-on-windows>.

 ### Task 1: Configure storage and software prerequisites of the SAP Application layer

 In this task, you will configure the Azure VMs in the Application layer by mounting the 128 GB data disk as ReFS-formatted U: drive with the disk label **SAP Local FS**.
-On both VMs, disable Windows firewall for the domain profile.
-You will also install on both Visual Studio C++ 2017 Redistributable (available from <https://aka.ms/vs/15/release/vc_redist.x64.exe>) and Microsoft ODBC Driver for SQL Server (available from <https://go.microsoft.com/fwlink/?linkid=2120137> ) to facilitate connectivity to the database tier.
+On both VMs, you will disable Windows Defender Firewall for the domain profile.
+You will also install on both Visual Studio C++ 2017 Redistributable (available from <https://aka.ms/vs/15/release/vc_redist.x64.exe> ) and Microsoft ODBC Driver for SQL Server (available from <https://go.microsoft.com/fwlink/?linkid=2120137> ) to facilitate connectivity to the database tier.

 1. From the Remote Desktop session to adPDC Azure VM, start a Remote Desktop session to s03-di-0.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.

 1. Within the Remote Desktop session to s03-di-0, in Server Manager, select the **Local Server** entry, select the **On** link next to the **IE Enhanced Security Configuration** label, in the **Internet Explorer Enhanced Security Configuration** dialog box, select both **Off** options, and select **OK**.

-1. Within the Remote Desktop session to s03-di-0 VM, start a Windows PowerShell ISE session as Administrator, and run the following to disable the Windows Defender Firewall and configure local disk on s03-di-0 and s03-di-1 VMs:
+1. Within the Remote Desktop session to s03-di-0 VM, start a Windows PowerShell ISE session as Administrator, and run the following to disable the Windows Defender Firewall and configure the local disk on s03-di-0 and s03-di-1 VMs:

     ```powershell
     $nodes = @('s03-di-0','s03-di-1')